Examining the Potential Impact of Multiple Payment Policies on Rural Versus Urban Home Health Agencies

 All Medicare-certified home health agencies (~12,000) serving fee-for-service beneficiaries will be impacted by the PDGM.
 The revised rural add-on payments impact all home health agencies that serve rural beneficiaries.
 About 2,000 home health agencies are currently participating in the HHVBP demonstration, of which 13% are rurally-located.

-The cumulative impact of these policies on home health agencies has not been explored.
-The proposed study will estimate the cumulative impact on home health agencies, comparing home health agencies operating under one, two, or all three policies.
-We hypothesize there will be differential impacts based on rural-urban status, community factors, and home health agency characteristics.
-We will estimate and report impacts by rural-urban status, community factors, and home health agency characteristics.
-We will compare the cumulative impacts with the separate impacts of the three individual payment policy changes.
-We will then identify rural counties where access to and/or quality of home healthcare may be most impacted by the cumulative payment policy changes.
+The cumulative impact of these policies on home health agencies had not been explored.
+This study estimated the cumulative impact on home health agencies, comparing home health agencies operating under one, two, or all three policies.
+We hypothesized there would be differential impacts based on rural-urban status, community factors, and home health agency characteristics.
+We estimated and reported impacts by rural-urban status, community factors, and home health agency characteristics.
+We compared the cumulative impacts with the separate impacts of the three individual payment policy changes.
+We then identified rural counties where access to and/or quality of home healthcare may be most impacted by the cumulative payment policy changes.